Richard Rossi: 2016–Present

 In March, 2016, it was reported that Rossi was in pre-production on his film Canaan Land.
 Rebecca Holden played Sister Sara Sunday.

 On September 30, 2017, CBS KCAL-TV channel 9 news reported on Rossi's founding of the support group Families Fighting Fentanyl to combat the fentanyl epidemic, to help addicts, work with law enforcement to hold drug dealers accountable, and support grieving families who lost a loved one to fentanyl.
 Rossi discussed the 2017 death of his youngest brother due to an overdose of heroin laced with fentanyl.

 On January 31, 2018, Rossi and his family, in tandem with Pittsburgh Police, offered a cash reward for information leading to the arrest of the individual(s) who gave his brother the fatal fentanyl dose.

 In May 2019, Rossi and other actors performed monologues based on interviews with homeless people as part of Homeward L.A., an effort to raise money for the Midnight Mission, a Los Angeles skid row shelter.

-In the first week of February, 2021, Variety (magazine) and TheWrap reported five of his songs from his newly released film Canaan Land were a curiosity on the list for Best Song consideration, with a longshot at an Academy Awards nomination.

-Rossi has written several novels including a children's book Lucy & the Lake Monster, co-written with retired fourth grade school teacher Kelly Tabor and released in 2022.
-The children's novel tells the story of a 9-year-old orphan girl and her grandfather searching for Champ (folklore), the legendary sea serpent of Lake Champlain.
+Rossi has also co-written a children's book Lucy and the Lake Monster, with retired fourth grade school teacher Kelly Tabor.
+It tells the story of a 9-year-old orphan girl and her grandfather searching for Champ, the legendary sea serpent of Lake Champlain.
+The book became a family film, directed by Rossi, beginning post-production in May, 2023, and finishing post-production and premiering in 2024.
+As of 2025, the film has garnered multiple awards on the film festival circuit.

+Alleged Evidence for Champ Legend

+During post-production of Rossi's Lucy and the Lake Monster film, his writing partner Kelly Tabor reviewed their drone footage from production on August 2, 2024, and noticed what appeared to be a large creature swimming just below the surface of the water in Bulwagga Bay.
+The alleged creature is visible in the bottom right portion of the screen, swimming behind a boat on which the two lead actors of the film were aboard.
+The boat was 142 inches from the tip of the bow to the stern and 50.5 inches at the widest point, and the alleged creature appears to be larger than the boat.

+Co-writer Tabor believes it to be a foundational piece of evidence for Champ.
+Rossi said that he shared the footage with scientists.
+A ten-second clip from the longer five minute footage was shared publicly on YouTube.

+On October 3, 2025, William Shatner presented the Tabor-Rossi footage on his program The UnXplained, a television series on History.
+Shatner tapped the world's top scientific experts to analyze the footage, and concluded it is "the most compelling recent evidence for Champ."
+(Season 7, Episode 15, "Terrors of the Deep.")